Neilson Park Creative Centre Update

 NPCC has temporarily closed its building in response to the latest COVID-19 restrictions announced by the Government of Ontario, which took effect on Saturday, October 10.
 We will remain closed at minimum for the 28-day period outlined in the new restrictions and will reopen based on guidance from the government.

 - So that we may resume our art classes and workshops for adults and children, NPCC has calculated the maximum occupancy of each working studio, allowing for at least 2 square metres per visitor.
 Each individual area is clearly marked.
 (The term “visitor” includes everyone that enters the Centre, such as staff, students and special guests.)

 - Visitor flow will be managed by creating one-way aisles and floor markings.

-- A staff member will be positioned at the front entrance to ensure that no more than 50 visitors are in the building at the same time.
+- A staff member will be positioned at the front entrance to monitor maximum capacity.
 Excluded from maximum occupancy requirements are staff, including teachers and facilitators.

 - Casual gallery viewers are permitted entrance if maximum capacity has not been reached.

 - Masks are mandatory for visitors 2 years of age and older.
 Exempt are those individuals that are unable to wear masks due to health issues.

 - Visitors will not enter the Centre if they are sick, even if symptoms resemble a mild cold.
 Visitors are asked to self-screen as per signage at front entrance.
 Symptoms to look for include: fever, cough, shortness of breath, sore throat, runny nose, nasal congestion, headache, and a general feeling of being unwell.

 - NPCC will keep daily records of visitors entering the building.
 All visitors are urged to sign in and out during each visit.